flutter/engine/testing/scenario_app/android/README.md

 A "test" in practice is a combination of roughly 3 components:

-1. An Android _JUnit test_ that configures and launches an Android activity.
+1. An Android _[JUnit test][]_ that configures and launches an Android activity.
-2. An Android _activity_, which simulates the Android side of a plugin or platform view.
+2. An Android _[activity][]_, which simulates the Android side of a plugin or platform view.
-3. A Dart _scenario_, which simulates the Flutter side of an application.
+3. A Dart _[scenario][]_, which simulates the Flutter side of an application.

-See also:

-- [`DrawSolidBlueScreenTest.java`](./app/src/androidTest/java/dev/flutter/scenariosui/DrawSolidBlueScreenTest.java), an example of a JUnit test.
-- [`ExternalTextureTests.java`](./app/src/androidTest/java/dev/flutter/scenariosui/ExternalTextureTests.java), an example of an activity.
-- [`solid_blue.dart`](../lib/src/solid_blue.dart), an example of a scenario.
+[junit test]: ./app/src/androidTest/java/dev/flutter/scenariosui/DrawSolidBlueScreenTest.java
+[activity]: ./app/src/main/java/dev/flutter/scenarios/ExternalTextureFlutterActivity.java
+[scenario]: ../lib/src/solid_blue.dart

 While every test suite has exactly one JUnit-instrumented class, each test can have many activities and scenarios, each with their own configuration, setup,